SharePoint/sp-dev-docs/docs/features/hub-site/hub-site-o365cli.md

 Use the Office 365 CLI commands to create and manage SharePoint hub sites.

+> [!NOTE]
+> Office 365 CLI is an open-source tool with active community providing support for it.
+There is no SLA for the open-source tool support from Microsoft.

 ## Get started

 To run the Office 365 CLI commands, you'll need to do the following: